Frequently Asked Questions

 4. What is your USMLE exam cut-off score?

-A score of at least 225 on USMLE Step 1 is preferred.
+A score of at least 225 on USMLE Step 1 or 2 is preferred.

 5. Do you have a medical school graduation date cut-off?